veroslav/jfx-torrent/README.md

 # jfx-torrent
-A BitTorrent client written in JavaFX
+An open source re-implementation of uTorrent BitTorrent client, written in JavaFX